 His albums like Thank Me Later, Take Care and If You’re Reading This It’s Too Late, sold like hot cakes, and garnered billions of views and record-breaking Spotify streams, making him one of the most successful musical stars of the generation.

 He was honoured as Billboard’s Artist of the Decade at the 2021 Billboard Music Awards (BBMAs), owing to his 10-year-long dominance on the charts.
-He has also won four Grammys over the years, solidifying his position as one of the best hip hop artists in the game.
+He has also won four Grammys over the years.

 A famous rapper from Seoul, South Korea, G-Dragon worked as a trainee for six years for the South Korean record label company, YG Entertainment, before his loyalties as an artist were captured by the label.
 He soon became part of the K-pop group Big Bang formed by the label, with other artists like T.O.P, Taeyang, Daesung and Seungri.
 Before releasing his own EP, Heartbreaker, in 2009, he served as a producer, composer and writer for numerous songs for the group.